LokeshGaddam14/LokeshGaddam14/README.md

 ## About

 Final-year ECE student specializing in Data Science.
-I build end-to-end analytics solutions — from raw data cleaning to BI dashboards to ML models — with a focus on banking, finance, and operations domains.
+I build end-to-end analytics solutions — raw data → EDA → BI dashboards — with a focus on banking, finance, and operations domains.

-Currently open to **Data Analyst / Business Analyst** roles (full-time or internship).
+Open to **Data Analyst / Business Analyst** roles (full-time or internship, May 2026).

 ---